 We dock in Nynäshamn this morning, a modern town and gateway to Sweden’s majestic 700-year old capital, Stockholm; a treasure cove of hidden historic gems.
 Join a fascinating optional excursion to Stockholm, visiting the colourful Old Town, home to incredible monuments such as the City Hall and 17th century Vasa Museum, or explore the grand Royal Palace to gain an insight into the Swedish Empire with its 600 magnificent rooms, five museums, glistening silver throne and daily changing of the guard.
 Ship to shore tender service.

 Day 8 - Helsinki, Finland

 Arrive in Finland’s capital, the lively and modern city of Helsinki.
-This harbour-side city is enriched with exquisite galleries due to its flourishing art and design scene; the National Museum of Finland and the Museum of Contemporary Art and Design are among the leading art attractions.
-Architecture is also particularly impressive in Helsinki with charming neo-classical buildings and the stunning Lutheran Cathedral, a striking green-domed building dominating the vibrant Senate Square with its distinctive neo-classical style and grand structure.
+This harbourside city is enriched with exquisite galleries and a flourishing art and design scene; the National Museum of Finland and the Museum of Contemporary Art and Design are among the leading art attractions.
+Architecture is also particularly impressive in Helsinki with neo-classical buildings and the stunning Lutheran Cathedral, a striking green-domed building dominating the vibrant Senate Square with its distinctive neo-classical style and grand structure.

 Spend two days in Russia’s extraordinary city, St Petersburg.
-Founded in 1703 by Peter the Great, St Petersburg has been developed into one of Europe’s most inspiring cities with its grand palaces, ornate churches, elegant architecture and beautiful parks.
-Numerous fascinating attractions, monuments and landmarks fill the city, including Catherine’s Palace, Hermitage Museum and the impressive Peter and Paul Fortress.
+Founded in 1703 by Peter the Great, St Petersburg has developed into one of the world’s most inspiring cities with its grand palaces, ornate churches, elegant architecture and beautiful parks.
+Many fascinating monuments and landmarks fill the city, including Catherine Palace, the Hermitage Museum and the impressive Peter and Paul Fortress.